Help

-Understand the main authored unit in LogiDraft: reusable block definitions, the references that instantiate them, and the inputs they resolve.
+Understand the main authored unit in LogiDraft: definitions, the references that instantiate them, and the inputs they resolve.

 A block definition is a reusable component.
 It contains states, parameters, variables, selection logic, optional lookup tables, and the primitives that belong to each state.
 A block can represent a part, an assembly, or a larger system fragment.